The Death of Vivek Oji: Themes

 The novel deals with self identity which the eponymous character Vivek faces as he comes to terms with his true identity and gender and believes he should be free to be who he is and what he wants without disturbances from others.

-The novel explore the views of homosexuality in Nigeria as it is a criminal offence and the stigma attached to it.
+The novel explores the views of homosexuality in Nigeria as it is a criminal offence and the stigma attached to it.
 It also talks about closeted gay people who are afraid of coming out and are yet to come in terms with their sexuality.

 Reception

 The book received generally positive reception with several media outlet including The New York Times, The Washington Post, NPR, USA Today, praising Emezi's creativity.

 It was an instant New York Times bestseller.
 In a positive review the Los Angeles Times called it "a relatively slim book that contains as wide a range of experience as any saga".
 The New York Times Book Review called the novel “[A] dazzling, devastating story ...
 A puzzle wrapped in beautiful language, raising questions of identity and loyalty that are as unanswerable as they are important.”

 A starred review by the Kirkus Reviews called it "Vividly written and deeply affecting".